blocknetdx/blocknet-docs/xrouter.md

 depositaddress=<...>
 ```
 * The servicenode must be able to sign transactions with the private key corresponding to this public key and address.
 The wallet should be unlocked (or unencrypted)
+* The servicenode setup can be done automatically by the command ```xrCreateDepositAddress [<true/false>]```.
+If the first parameters is 'true', xrouter.conf will be updated automatically.
 * This account is only used for temporary storage of the deposit, final payment is made to the service node collateral address

 ### Technical details